flozz/cover-thumbnailer/README.md

 ![Screenshot](./screenshots/screenshot_ctgui_generate.png)

 **NOTE:** The thumbnail generation could take a while, just be patient.
-The thumbnails should appear afrer a relfresh of the folder.
+The thumbnails should appear after a refresh of the folder.

 ## Changelog